inductiva/inductiva/README.md

 Find more examples of simulations at the [tutorials section](https://github.com/inductiva/inductiva/tree/main/demos).

-## Manage Machines
+## Manage Resources

-**Inductiva API** provides a simple way to manage the machines used to run the simulations.
-Users can launch machines, list the available machines and terminate them.
+**Inductiva API** provides a simple way to manage the hardware resources used to run the simulations.
+Users can launch virtual machines, list the available machines and terminate them.
 In this way, users do not need to wait for their simulations in a queue and can have full control of the hardware used.

 **Inductiva API** simplifies simulation at scale.